ThriveOnz360

 Per illegal worker (increased from £15,000 in February 2024)

-Applies if no check OR check was non-compliant (illegible copy, no date, no follow-up)
+Applies if no check OR check was non-compliant (illegible copy, no date, wrong document)

 ⚖️ Criminal Prosecution